 Donated services are recognized as contributions if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Foundation.
-The Foundation received donated services valued at \$162,893 and \$339,369 for the years ended June 30, 2017 and 2016, respectively.
-The value of the donated services was included as in-kind contributions in the consolidated financial statements and the corresponding program expenses for the years ended June 30, 2017 and 2016, respectively.
+The Foundation received donated services valued at \$162,893 for the year ended June 30, 2017.
+There were no donated services in 2018.
+The value of the donated services was included as in-kind contributions in the consolidated financial statements and the corresponding program expenses for the year ended June 30, 2017.